60 years of War on Want

 In the 1970s we helped to expose the scandal of baby foods companies marketing powdered milk as a healthier option than breast milk to mothers in the developing world.
 This was a more dangerous and expensive option for these mothers, who had no access to safe drinking water and sterilisation facilities.
 War on Want was also instrumental in campaigning for workers' rights on tea plantations, and supported the South African struggle against apartheid.

-The 1980s saw War on Want embarking on ground-breaking campaigns on the role of women in the developing world, and we continued to support the liberation movements in Eritrea, South Africa and Western Sahara.
+The 1980s saw War on Want embarking on ground-breaking campaigns on Third World debt and the role of women in the struggle for development, and we continued to support the liberation movements in Eritrea, South Africa and Western Sahara.